yp9435/coursegpt_yeshi/README.md

 AI wrote something cringey and cheesy just like this ReadME?
 You can tweak chapter names, descriptions, and video links however you like.
 Had to edit this readme multiple times lol.

 ### 🎮 Retro UI
-Yup, the whole thing has a fun, old-school gaming look thanks to **NES.css** (really css styling i love it).
+The whole thing has a fun, old-school gaming look thanks to **NES.css** (really cute css styling i love it).

 ---

 ## 🛠️ Tech Stuff